Dash0 acquires Polar Signals

 When to Change

-• Automation posts sequential updates → Queue
+• Automation posts sequential updates or updates a shared resource → Queue

 • Automation takes long and new data makes old runs obsolete → Supersede